 People usually like to have malanga as a side dish rather than having it in the main course.
 These taro roots are very mild in taste and can complement any intensely flavored main course meal.

 So to begin with, choose your main course meal.
-Well, if you enjoy non-vegetarian meals, then we highly suggest you go for freshly diced bacon.
+Well, if you enjoy non-vegetarian meals, then I highly suggest you go for freshly diced bacon.

 But, if you are on the vegan supplement or don’t want to have meat in your meal, you can replace bacon with tofu and pan-fry it with a little bit of marination.

 This guide highlights malanga as a side dish that you can enjoy with a good portion of meat.
 However, you can cook it using any of the suggestions listed above.